govau/service-manual/content/content-strategy/guides-cards.md

   - headline: Information architecture
     text: Practical guidance for government agencies about developing information architecture for websites.
     link: information-architecture/
+  - headline: Accessible content
+    text: The people who most need government services and information often find them the hardest to use.
+Think about creating content that is accessible for everyone from the start.
+    link: accessible-content/
   - headline: GOV.AU Content Guide
     text: This 'living' guide helps government teams create simple, clear and accessible digital content.
     link: https://guides.service.gov.au/content-guide/